Diplomate of American Board of Neurological Surgery

 When Dr. Poffenbarger heard about a job opportunity in Cody, he “jumped all over it,” determined to find a way to make it work.
 He already shared a special connection with the town of Cody, dating back to before his days as a surgeon to when he earned his way as a Yamaha motorcycle mechanic.

-When he first met with the three orthopedic surgeons at Bighorn Medical Center, Dr. Poffenbarger felt an instant sense of camaraderie.
+When he first met with the three original orthopedic surgeons at Bighorn Medical Center, Dr. Poffenbarger felt an instant sense of camaraderie.

 “We sat there for over two hours talking about guns, cattle, horses and aviation.
 We were fast friends,” Dr. Poffenbarger says.
 “Your partners are like your spouse, you have to get along.
 We all got along, and they seemed like my kind of people.”